Row houses in Baltimore. Black roofs above bedrooms get as hot as 150 degrees.

 Landlords are under no pressure to apply a white roof coating to their properties to improve their tenants’ health.
 Cities could institute a public health measure limiting the temperature of bedroom ceilings, and requiring white roof coating if that temperature is exceeded.
 Such a law could presume that black roofs exceed that temperature (and gray roofs as well, if data showed that to be the case).
-Then, if a landlord failed to coat the roof white, the city could do it for the landlord and bill the landlord via the property tax bill.
-(In my suburban town, letting your grass grow tall is considered a public health problem, and if you don’t cut your grass the city will cut it for you, and bill you for the work.
+Then, if a landlord failed to coat the roof white—or provide data proving the bedroom ceilings remained cool enough—the city could do it for the landlord and bill the landlord via the property tax bill.
+(In my city, letting your grass grow tall is considered a public health problem, and if you don’t cut your grass the city will cut it for you, and bill you for the work.
 So a public health law to prevent sleep deprivation is a no-brainer.)
-To date, no city has yet recognized hot roofs over bedrooms as a public health issue.

 With or without air conditioning, bedroom ceiling temperatures reached 90 degrees and higher in row houses during a Philadelphia heat wave.
 Any ceiling above 91 degrees (human skin temperature) will radiate heat to humans, and any ceiling only several degrees below that temperature will make it difficult for humans to radiate heat to the ceiling.

 Bedroom air temperatures measured in that study climbed to the 80s/90s in all houses with black tar roofs, with or without air conditioning.